ClutchEngineering/slipstream/README.md

 ## Usage

-First add Slipstream to your package dependencies:
+Add Slipstream to your package dependencies:

 ```swift
 dependencies: [